Frequently Asked Questions

 The minimum drinking age in Costa Rica is 18 years old.
 Considering all Pathfinder participants are 18+, responsible drinking is allowed outside of the host family home.
 Drinking inside your host family's home will not be allowed.
 Excessive drinking and drunkenness will not be tolerated.

-At Pathfinder Costa Rica, drug use of any kind is not allowed while enrolled.
+At Pathfinder Costa Rica, drug use of any kind is not allowed while enrolled, especially while at the homestay family home.
 Failure to follow this rule will result in expulsion from the program.

 What if my homestay family is not compatible with me?